ikonbethel/BETHEL-COUTURE/README.md

     npm install

 3. Create a .env file in the frontend directory and add the following environment variables:
+    a.
 REACT_APP_BACKEND_URL=http://localhost:4000
+    b.
 REACT_APP_STRIPE_KEY=your_stripe_public_key

 4. Start the frontend development server: npm run dev

 ## Usage
-    Open your browser and navigate to http://localhost:3000.
+    a.
+Open your browser and navigate to http://localhost:5173/
+    b.
 Register a new user or log in with existing credentials.
+    c.
 Browse products, add items to the cart, and proceed to checkout.
+    d.
 Complete the payment using Stripe.
+    e.
 View order history and track delivery status.

 ## Contributing
     Contributions are welcome!
 Please fork the repository and create a pull request with your changes.